Nathan22Miles/SileLectionary/README.md

     \p He said, ...

 By putting the adaptation in a \rem (remark) statement the normal translation/typesetting procedures would not be impacted by the lectionary changes.

+# Source Code

+This project is hosted at https://github.com/Nathan22Miles/SileLectionary.git and is freely available subject to the licensing restrictions of the SILE code it is based on.
+The build process is extremely ugly because the component parts were drawn from a wide variety of sources and there has not been time to put them into any kind of common framework.
+Sadly the Lua code was the first Lua code I ever wrote and looks like it.
+I can think of a half dozen other things to apologize for about this project the was done way too fast but instead
+I will just request that you to evaluate it by the "The Dancing Bear Standard", i.e. the amazing thing about a dancing bear is not how gracefully it dances but that it manages to dance at all.